sgovil5/fbla_app/README.md

 - All data pertaining to friends and pending requests is stored in Cloud Firestore.
 ## Chat
 - Users can create chats with anyone by navigating to the desired user's page and clicking the chat icon.
-    * Clicking the icon will either create a new chat if one doesn't exist, or navigate to an already existing chat
+    * Clicking the icon will either create a new chat if one doesn't exist, or navigate to an already existing chat.
 - Users can see all their chats from a separate page that displays a clickable preview of the other users the current user is chatting with.
-    * Clicking on this preview will open up the existing chat
+    * Clicking on this preview will open up the existing chat.
 - Users can send messages back-and-forth that are stored indefinitely.
-- All data pertaining to chats is stored in Cloud Firestore
+- All data pertaining to chats is stored in Cloud Firestore.
 ## Report Bug and Suggestions
 - Allows user to report any problems, bugs, or suggestions.
     * User may input contact information.
-- Reports sent to Cloud Firestore
+- Reports sent to Cloud Firestore.
 ## Navigation Bar
 - My Profile: takes user to the my profile page.
 - Friends: takes user to friends page, where they can accept/decline friend requests and navigate to friend profiles.